Chhirolya/.github/profile/README.md

 ![Company Animation](img/chhirolya-research.png)

-<b> "Chhirolya Technologies leverages Open Source to provide customers with options, cutting-edge technology, and a sense of community through its products and services." </b>
+<b> "Chhirolya Technologies leverages Open Source to provide customers with options, cutting-edge technology, and a sense of community through its products and services." </b> \- Prince Chhirolya (Founder)

 </div>

 ## Get Involved 🤗